Jeddaa/microverse-project1/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-A special thank you to my learning partners and standup team for their help and support.
+A special thank you to the author of the original design idea Cindy Shin in [Behance](https://www.behance.net/gallery/29845175/CC-Global-Summit-2015), my learning partners and standup team for their help and support.
 Thank you to my friends for always answering my numerous questions too.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>